strblr/pegase/doc/docs/advanced-concepts/Writing-a-Parser-subclass.md

 const g = peg`0 | 1 | ${_("foo")} | ${_("bar")}`;
 ```

-- If the class relies on some specific attribute (not a number, a string, a function, a `RegExp` or a `Parser`, these have already special meaning), you can make Pegase generate instances automatically by injecting that attribute directly into the peg expression and **casting** it into a `Parser` using a plugin:
+- If the class relies on one specific attribute that's not a number, a string, a function, a `RegExp` or a `Parser`, you can make Pegase generate instances automatically by injecting that attribute directly into the peg expression and **casting** it into a `Parser` using a plugin:

 ```js
 peg.plugins.push({